rapidsai/cucim/examples/python/gds_whole_slide/README.md

 used by the benchmarking scripts described above.

-### some commands from GDSDirect guide for checking system status
+### Some commands from GDSDirect guide for checking system status

 Below are some useful diagnostic commands extracted from the [GPUDirect Storage docs](https://docs.nvidia.com/gpudirect-storage/index.html).